As needed, secure your app projects, app deployments, and app data to ensure that security and privacy requirements for your apps are met.

 An app project is the app that you develop, share, and deploy in App Maker.
 An app project describes how an app is constructed.

 Consider who owns app projects

-You can share app projects with specific users (Google Accounts) and groups (Google groups).
-Sharing works the same way that it works for Drive, Docs, and Sheets.
-These are the access levels for sharing a project.
+You can share app projects with specific users (Google Accounts) and groups (Google Groups) in the same way you share files in Drive, Docs, and Sheets.
+You can share a project with the following access levels:

-Can edit—Users with whom an app project is shared with Can edit access can develop the app and publish app deployments.
+- Can edit—Users with Can edit access can develop the app and publish app deployments.
 They also have full access to all data in all deployments of the app.

-Can view—Sharing with Can view access gives read-only access to the app project.
-It doesn’t give the ability to preview apps or to publish app deployments.
-It gives read access to all data in all deployments of the app.
+- Can view—Users with Can view access have read-only access to the app project.
+They can't preview apps or publish app deployments, but they have read access to all data in all deployments of the app.

 |View a list of deployments|